Coca Compost Boosts Bolivia's Anti-Drug Campaign

 CABITZA: The head of the project, Miguel Callisaya, explains they made 1,500 pounds of compost using household garbage, tree leaves and chicken manure.

 MIGUEL CALLISAYA: (Through translator) We waited 120 days for this mixture to decompose.
 And the result was a fertilizer high in nutrients, which is of better quality than earthworm compost.
 It's the best fertilizer.

 CABITZA: Testimony to this achievement is the ground where the compost was made, where weeds are now growing larger and taller than in the neighboring field.
 Plants seem to thrive on the compost.
 And Kathryn Ledebur, a coca analyst, applauds the initiative, but not as a solution to Bolivia's drug problem.

-Ms. KATHRYN LEDEBUR (Coca Analyst): One of the things you would have to do to address that problem significantly is address international demand for cocaine, and that is something that's completely out of Bolivia's hands.
+KATHRYN LEDEBUR: One of the things you would have to do to address that problem significantly is address international demand for cocaine, and that is something that's completely out of Bolivia's hands.